Meeshbhoombah/cornish/client/README.md

 The cross-platform (mobile and desktop) browser client.

 ## Getting Started
+Familiarize yourself with the [Architecture here](/ARCHITECTURE.md).

+You'll find:
+- An overview of the file system
+- A top-down prespective of the `cornish-client`

 ### Prerequisites
 - [Yarn](https://yarnpkg.com/lang/en/docs/install) - run `$ yarn -v` in terminal.
   It should output something like `1.22.4`